procedure2012/RocketQA/README.md

 # Start a web service on http://localhost:8888/rocketqa
 python3 rocketqa_service.py en ../marco.tp.1k marco_index

-# Try some some questions related to the indexed Documents
+# Try some questions related to the indexed Documents
 python3 query.py
 ```

 ## API
 You can also easily integrate 🚀RocketQA into your own task.
 We provide two types of models, ERNIE-based dual encoder for answer retrieval and ERNIE-based cross encoder for answer re-ranking.
-For running our models and your own checkpoints, you can use the following functions.
+For running our models, you can use the following functions.

 ### Load model